MrAviator93/protobridge/README.md

 What I sought was something clean, something elegant—a single library, written in a consistent style, harnessing the full power of modern C++.
 I dreamt of something cleaner, more intuitive.
 A tool that didn't force us to get lost in the weeds with every new IC, but rather, one that cleared the path, making device interaction almost second nature.

 That's why I rolled up my sleeves and started crafting this solution myself.
-I was determined to build a library that wasn't just a showcase of C++23's capabilities but also a haven for developers seeking clarity and efficiency.
+I was determined to build a library that wasn't just a showcase of C++ 23's capabilities but also a haven for developers seeking clarity and efficiency.
 A place where code flows naturally, and modern development feels like a breeze.
 More than that, I wanted to create a comprehensive package, a one-stop-shop for I2C communication, accommodating numerous configurations for various ICs all under one roof.

 This library is the fruit of that ambition: a testament to a belief in a world where sophisticated development doesn't have to be synonymous with complexity.
 It's here to provide a seamless, enjoyable experience for fellow developers, helping them bring their inventive projects to life with less hassle and more confidence.